-The Peloton Bike+ builds on the already famous, original Peloton Bike model by integrating a slightly larger 24-inch display.
-The magical thing here, however, is that it swivels around to liberate users’ daily exercise from the saddle and to the floor of their homes, opening them up to a whole new world of virtual, instructor-led workouts beyond the spin class.
+The Peloton Bike+ builds on the already famous Peloton Bike and adds a slightly larger 24-inch display.
+The magical thing here, however, is that it swivels around to liberate users' daily exercise from the saddle and to the floor of their homes, opening them up to a whole new world of virtual, instructor-led workouts beyond the spin class.

 Besides hand sanitiser and loo roll manufacturers, it's hard to think of a brand that's done better out of the pandemic than Peloton.
 Sure, the company was already doing well before Covid hit, but the lockdowns that followed, and the subsequent insatiable demand for home fitness equipment, meant that Peloton quickly became a household name.

 That's because Peloton was in the right place at the right time, and it had the goods to back it up in the form of a premium piece of home gym equipment with an excellent streaming service to boot.
 The Peloton Bike+ is one of the best exercise bikes you can buy, but is the fuss justified, or have the gym-starved fitness nuts been too easy to please?
 This is what we're here to find out in this Peloton Bike+ review.

 And if you want to make the most of your new Peloton bike, you'll need to use the best shoes for Peloton.
 There is no way around it.
 The Peloton Bike+ won the 'Best Home Gym Equipment' category at the T3 Awards 2021!

 Peloton Bike+ review – Price and availability

 The Peloton Bike+ is available to buy now at Peloton US / Peloton UK for the sweet price of $2,495/£2,295.
 That’s £545 more than Peloton’s cheaper Bike option, which retails for $1,895/£1,750.